What is VoIP

 As can be imagined, some packet can be lost or delayed, and the reassembling process will have to wait.
 In other words, there can be a delay before the voice message is rearranged and delivered to the recipient at the other end of the line, and your conversation is no longer smooth.

-This is just a brief description of what is VoIP and the low rate VoIP can provide to users.
-It is meant only as an introduction to what is really being offered by cheap VoIP (when compared to normal rate PSTN) and why PSTN is still the better choice, especially now that Telekom Malaysia Smart Call is as cheap as VoIP.
+This is just a brief description of what is VoIP.
+It is meant only as an introduction to what is really being offered by the cheap VoIP (when compared to normal rate PSTN) and why PSTN is still the better choice, especially now that Telekom Malaysia has introduced TM Smart Call that is as cheap as VoIP.